"I go to nature every day for inspiration in the day's work."

 Outside of the business, Patrick participates in local community building as an active member of the Humane Society of Truckee-Tahoe, of CATT, and has served on the Town of Truckee Trails Selection and Advisory Committee, as well as volunteering with the Truckee River Watershed Council, and as past President to the Board of Truckee Trails Foundation.

 Having spent much time in the Truckee-Tahoe area as a kid, Patrick is naturally an avid skier, golfer, and loves saltwater and freshwater fly fishing.
-When not working, socializing or playing, Patrick can be found wrapped up in a home project or Netflix series with his wife, with their two old dogs and four cats looking on (or getting in the way!).

 At an early age Kacy Roeder found herself drawn to the smells, sounds, and landscapes of the mountains of the east.
 Her interests lie in using ecological systems to create balanced and resilient designs, as well as the positive impacts public spaces can have on communities.
 Influenced by her years growing up snowboarding the cold, icy peaks of Vermont, Kacy took to studying Environmental Science and Ecological Design at the University of Vermont.
 Passionate about establishing a life where she could blend work with play, Kacy soon found herself in Truckee, where she was able to foster her love of the outdoors by working at the River School Farm in Reno, Nevada.
 Wanting to hone her stills and further educate herself, she obtained her Master of Landscape Architecture degree from the University of Colorado Denver.